4d/docs/docs/FormObjects/properties_BackgroundAndBorder.md

 ---

 ## Alternate Background Color
 Allows setting a different background color for odd-numbered rows/columns in a list box.
+By default, Automatic is selected: the column uses the alternate background color set at the list box level.

 #### JSON Grammar